 Rain: Don't pave if rain is expected within 2 hours of completion.
 Water on a fresh asphalt surface disrupts bonding and can cause delamination of the surface course.
 Most reputable contractors won't pave if rain is forecast.

-**Ground frost:** Paving over frozen ground is problematic — as the ground thaws, it settles and moves, deforming the fresh asphalt above it.
+Ground frost: Paving over frozen ground is problematic.
+As the ground thaws, it settles and moves, deforming the fresh asphalt above it.
 Base preparation on frozen ground is also inadequate.

 High winds: Wind accelerates heat loss from the mix surface, reducing the compaction window significantly.
 Exposed sites with sustained wind above 15–20 mph on marginal temperature days are problematic.